IlyessAgg/IlyessAgg.github.io/README.md

     <p><i>Plot of the heartrate during the different activities.</i></p>
 </div>

 The purpose of this project was to deal with diverse sources of data and determine how to make use of them for our task.
-For example, each sensor had a different frequency so understanding and standardizing the different attributes was the essential part of the project.
+For example, each sensor had a different frequency so understanding and standardizing the different attributes was an essential part of this project.

 Since the dataset provides the data for only 15 subjects, I aimed my study at looking how the model developed would perform on unseen data.